Best Jobs in the Ski Industry

 When considering a career in the ski industry, becoming an instructor is often the first role that comes to mind!
 While working as a ski instructor can be very rewarding, there are lots of other jobs within snowsports.
 Read on for some of the best jobs in the ski industry, and an introduction to planning a career in skiing and snowboarding.

 Ski or Snowboard Shop Sales Person

-Whether you work in a Snowsports shop in resort, or in the UK, you’ll benefit from knowing all there is to know about the latest ski and snowboard gear, and potentially enjoy staff discounts too.
-Plus if you choose a shop in a ski resort, you can squeeze in some slope time on your day off, or if you’re based at an indoor slope you could even ski after work.
+Whether you work in a snowsports shop in resort, or in the UK, you’ll benefit from knowing all there is to know about the latest ski and snowboard gear, and potentially enjoy staff discounts too.
+Plus, if you choose a shop in a ski resort, you can squeeze in some slope time on your day off, or if you’re based at an indoor slope you could ski after work.